talhahaziz/multinational-retail-data-centralisation/README.md

 - Set up a database 'sales_data' within pgadmin4.
 I will use this database to store company information that I extract from various sources.

-- Created data_extraction.py which will be used to extract and clean the data
+- Initialised the three classes which will be used to clean, extract and connect the data

+    1. DataExtractor class - responsible for methods used to extract data from the data sources.
+The sources will include a  CSV file, an API and an S3 bucket.

+    1. DatabaseConnector class - used to connect to the database and upload the cleaned data ready for analysis.

+    1. DataCleaning class - include methods to clean the data from the various sources.

+- Added the database credentials to the .yaml file and included a .gitignore to ensure the credentials are not uploaded to Github.